trstlabs/intento/docs/docs/intents/conditions.md

 ### Response Comparison

-The `ResponseComparison` message allows you to compare a response value with a specified operand before the execution of an action.
+The `ResponseComparison` message allows you to compare a response value with a specified operand before the execution of an action message.
 This comparison controls whether the action proceeds based on the outcome.

 ```proto
 message ResponseComparison {